He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • At this point without reading the whole strategy, first I would need a hardcopy to read this document carefully than I may be able to contribute to this document.
 I want to bring up the housing problems we the hau kainga in Ngapuna has but leave that for now.

-Irihapeti asked almost 4 years ago
+Irihapeti asked over 4 years ago

 Kia ora, we have hard copies available here at the Civic Centre on Haupapa St if you would like to pop in and collect one, or email us your address to letstalk@rotorualc.nz and we can send one to you in the post.